lizardopc/emailBuilder/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-You'll need NodeJS to run this app.
+You'll need [Node.js](https://nodejs.org/) to install and run the scripts.

 ### Installing
+Run these commands in your terminal:
 ```
 git clone https://github.com/Upsellit/EmailBuilder.git